Alone with You (Faron Young song)

 "Alone with You" is a song written by Faron Young, Roy Drusky, and Lester Vanadore, sung by Faron Young, and released on the Capitol label.
-In June 1959, it peaked at No. 1 on Billboards country and western jockey chart.
+It peaked at No. 1 on Billboards "Most Played C&W by Jockeys" chart for July 21, 1958.
 It spent 29 weeks on the charts and was also ranked No. 10 on Billboards 1958 year-end country and western chart.